Ernest Starling: The Nobel Committee

 Starling's relationship with the Nobel Prize is of interest.
 He was first proposed for the prize in 1913 by Otto Loewi (who won a Prize himself in 1936).
 Starling's subject was hormones, with secretin being prominent.
 The assessor, J. E. Johansson, decided that Starling should receive the prize, but not yet.
 No prize was given during World War I. In 1920 August Krogh, a Danish physiologist was rewarded for his work on capillaries (his findings were not actually as significant as Starling's had been, twenty years before: but the significance of 'Starling forces' in the capillary had not become apparent).

 In 1926, Starling was proposed again, this time for his work on the kidney.
 On this occasion, Johansson felt that Starling's hormone studies should have been rewarded.
 But by then the experiments had been done almost a quarter of a century before, and Johansson felt that the prize should be given for recent discoveries.
 He had forgotten that it was he who had put Starling's work on the back burner in 1913.
 Subsequent British Laureates (such as Gowland Hopkins and Charles Sherrington) were given the prize for work they had done twenty or thirty years before.
 But by this time Johansson was no longer involved with the awarding of the prize.

 Death

 The exact circumstances of Starling's death are far from clear.
 He was on a pleasure cruise in the West Indies, but when his ship, the Elders & Fyffes banana boat Ariguani, tied up in Kingston harbour he was found to be dead.
 He was apparently travelling by himself, and there were no friends or relations at his funeral—in pouring rain—in Kingston, Jamaica.
 No autopsy was performed, so the cause of his death— which one may presume to be cancer secondary to his colon tumour—was never established.

-His passing marked the end of an outstanding contributor to medical science.
-In the words of Henry Dale "All had found him a generous comrade and leader, and it is impossible to think of physiology in the last thirty years without Starling as the central figure of inspiration … his courage was indomitable, his energy and his passion for knowledge flouted all restraint."
+His death marked the end of an outstanding contributor to medical science.
+In the words of Henry Dale, "All had found him a generous comrade and leader, and it is impossible to think of physiology in the last thirty years without Starling as the central figure of inspiration … his courage was indomitable, his energy and his passion for knowledge flouted all restraint."

 Descendants

 Two of his great-grandchildren, Boris Starling (born 1969) and Belinda Starling (1972–2006) are writers.

+His daughter Muriel (born c1893), married Sydney Patterson at St. Mary's Kilburn, London in 1919.